A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: Introduction

-Most of the grid equipment is above ground and exposed to weather and the elements.
-Fig.~\ref{fig:lines_us} depicts the density of high-voltage transmission lines in the U.S., which does not include the distribution lines.
-As climate change continues to progress, the components of the electrical system in the U.S. are subjected to changing weather conditions.
-Two weather events of interest are heat domes and polar vortexes.
-These extremely hot and extreme cold events are projected to threaten power grid equipment more and more as average global temperatures rise \cite{us2017climate, chen2023projected, zhang2023increased, fischer2015anthropogenic, climategov_arctic}.
-The electric power grid is a central critical infrastructure with interdependency with other critical infrastructures and is essential for all other critical infrastructures to function, as seen from Figure~\ref{fig:interdependencies}.
-Overall, it is essential to capture the impact of climate change on the power grid and mainly look at some extreme climate change scenarios.
+Importantly, the electric power grid is a central critical infrastructure; it is essential for all other critical infrastructures to function (Fig.~\ref{fig:interdependencies}).
+Fig.~\ref{fig:lines_us} shows the density of high-voltage substations and transmission lines in the U.S.; most T\&D equipment is above ground and exposed to weather.
+Two weather events of interest are heat domes and polar vortices.
+These extreme hot and cold events are projected to threaten power grid equipment more and more as average global temperatures rise \cite{us2017climate, chen2023projected, zhang2023increased, fischer2015anthropogenic, climategov_arctic}.
+They are key areas of focus when considering future impacts to the grid, which in turn have compounded effects to other critical infrastructures.